 At runtime, your pricing becomes product behavior.

-If you want your SaaS pricing and packaging to behave correctly at runtime, you need a system that sits between your product and Stripe and acts as the source of truth for plans, SaaS entitlements, limits, credits, trials, add-ons, and overrides.
+Want your SaaS pricing and packaging to behave correctly at runtime?
+You need a system that sits between your product and Stripe and acts as the source of truth for plans, SaaS entitlements, limits, credits, trials, add-ons, and overrides.

 Schematic is built for that role.

-This removes the drift that often appears after a price change or a custom deal:
+This removes the drift that often appears after changing prices or creating custom plans:

 When your product checks an entitlement, Schematic evaluates plan membership, usage, billing state, and contract overrides in real time.